 Please tell your massage therapist if you are uncomfortable with being touched anywhere.

 Remember, I am a LICENSED PROFESSIONAL and follow the rules.
 You will remain covered with a sheet, as I can massage over the sheet.
 You are not allowed to undrape this area in Arizona.

 Glutes – The buttocks muscles called the gluteal muscles are massage for sciatica or to relieve tension that often contributes to low back pain when muscle related with the piriformis muscles.

 Pectorals – The pecs, or chest muscles, are massaged because they relieve tension in the shoulders & chest.

-Abdomen – The abdomen, (rarely massaged in western massage; more often with Lymphatic Drainage massage),
+Abdomen – The abdomen, (rarely massaged in western massage; more often with Manual Lymph Drainage),

 helps with detoxing, increases blood flow and oxygen to organs, relieves abdominal tension, helps with bowel movement.

 During the massage always notify your therapist of any discomfort.
 This can be from the massage itself or the environment like room temperature, volume of music, lighting etc. Speak up and ask about anything you are

 Health History –

 Give accurate information about your health history and if you’ve had any recent injuries, surgeries, or allergies.